CivicActions/agile-ms/README.md

 * UX Designer: Jen Harris
 * Engagement Manager: Steve Curtis

-For details on roles and rates, please see documentation submitted not in our repo.
+For details on roles hours per role, please see documentation located elsewhere in this repository: agile-ms/documentation/project roles, descriptions, hours.

+Details regarding rates per role were submitted to the Program Officer as part of our response to RFP Section VIII, as instructed.

 ## Evaluation Criteria Point-by-Point